 International Cultural Heritage Issues.
-U.S. museums have entered into agreements with foreign nations to settle disputes concerning antiquities and archeological objects in the context of claims that those objects were stolen and illegally taken.
+U.S. museums have entered into agreements with foreign nations to settle disputes concerning antiquities and archaeological objects in the context of claims that those objects were stolen and illegally taken.

 United States Archaeological Resources.
 We will discuss the cultural heritage regulatory scheme in the US, including the federal Archaeological Resources Protection Act of 1979, and various statutes applicable to domestic archaeological material and cultural heritage.
 If there is time and class interest, we will consider the Abandoned Shipwreck Act and issues arising out of underwater archaeology and salvage .

 Native Cultural Heritage.
 We will examine issues relating to the cultural heritage of indigenous people and the pervasive problems of looting and theft from Native American sites in the United States.

 Students are required to do a total of 5 short papers (of approximately 1600 words each) for five different seminar classes.
 The papers are due no later than 2:00 pm on the Friday before we meet as a class on Monday.
 Further instructions relating to the short papers will be posted to the courseweb and discussed on the first day of class.
-All papers and discussion topics are to be submitted electronically to me at firstname.lastname@example.org in Word or PDF format.
+The short papers are to be based on the reading assignment for that week and do not require outside reading.

 Attendance and the quality of participation and leadership in class discussion will constitute in total 15% of the final grade.